 The Messy Bun Traveler is designed to bring you fun stories, destination guides, and healthy travel advice.
 To help cover the cost of running this site, all posts are sprinkled with hand-selected affiliate links.
 When you click on one of these links and make a purchase, I will earn a small commission at no additional cost to you.
 I only accept affiliate links and paid advertisements from brands I believe in, trust and use personally.
 Thank you for your continued support!

 If you are heading into the hills of Alegria, Cebu (or plan on doing the canyoneering there), you should not miss viewing the incredible Cambais Falls.
-Visiting the Cambais Falls can efficiently be scheduled as a half-day or even full-day trip.
+Visiting Cambais Waterfall can efficiently be scheduled as a half-day or even a full-day trip.

-Cambais Falls is just south of Kawasan Falls and is far less crowded than it’s sister waterfall.
+Cambais Falls is just south of Kawasan Falls and is far less crowded than its sister waterfall.
 If you’re coming from Kawasan, expect about a 30-minute commute or a 60-minute commute if you’re coming from Moalboal.
-Dustin and I came from Oslob, which was about a 2-hour commute for us.
+I traveled from Oslob, which was about a 2-hour commute.

-One thing to take note of is, Cambais Falls is composed of two separate levels.
-On the first level, you’ll come across a vast, Gatorade-like blue pool.
+One thing to note is that Cambais Falls is composed of two separate levels.
+You’ll come across a vast, Gatorade-like blue pool on the first level.
 Not only is the pool itself impressive, but it’s also surrounded by exotic plants, rocks, and trees.

-On the second level, you’ll have to do some Spartan Race-type escapading (pretty sure I just made that word up).
+On the second level, you’ll have to do some Spartan Race-type escapade-ing.
 You’ll use a rope to climb up some small rocks, reach a bamboo ladder, then be greeted by another magical waterfall and swimming pool.

 Kawasan Falls is one of the most touristed waterfalls in Cebu.
-The falls are reachable by either hiking from the parking lot base, or, the more popular option, by canyoneering.
+The falls are reachable by hiking from the parking lot base or canyoneering, the more popular (and fun!) option.

 Thousands of tourists from all over the world flock to Cebu to participate in this epic adventure.
 With that said, you will run into some crowds—both local and international travelers come here.

-Full disclosure, Dustin and I skipped this waterfall tour in exchange for a different canyoneering tour.
-While the interest in visiting Kawasan remained, we do not regret our decision.
-With the Alegria canyoneering tour, we got to experience the excitement of canyoneering through the jungle and floating down a beautiful canyon in luminescent blue water all while escaping the crowds.
+I skipped this waterfall tour in exchange for a different canyoneering tour.
+While my interest in visiting Kawasan remained, I do not regret my decision.
+With the Alegria canyoneering tour, I was able to experience the excitement of canyoneering through the jungle and floating down a beautiful canyon in luminescent blue water, all while escaping the crowds.

 Some people on our tour had previously done the Kawasan Canyoneering a day prior.
-They told us that they felt Algeria was much more adventurous with far more cliff jumps, water slides, and incredible scenery.
+They told us they felt Algeria was much more adventurous, with far more cliff jumps, water slides, and incredible scenery.

 Inambakan Falls is a multi-level trek to different pools and waterfalls.
-To visit the lower falls, it’s a 50-Philippino peso fee, and it does not require a guide.
-If you choose to hike up to the higher falls, though, it’s necessary to have a guide and therefore costs extra.
+Visiting the lower falls is a 50-Philippino peso fee, and it does not require a guide.
+If you choose to hike up to the higher falls, though, it’s required to have a guide, which costs extra.

 The lower and main waterfall is approximately 100 feet of crashing water.
-The body of water itself is again that beautiful Gatorade-blue color that’s just so mesmerizing to look at.
+The body of water is again that beautiful Gatorade-blue color that’s just so mesmerizing.

-If you’re looking to spend a day out in the peacefulness of nature, you may want to add Binalayan Waterfall onto your Cebu itinerary.
-Binalayan Waterfall is located in Samboan, on the southwest side of the island.
+If you’re looking to spend a day out in the peacefulness of nature, you may want to add Binalayan Waterfall to your Cebu itinerary.
+Binalayan Waterfall is located in Samboan, on Cebu island’s southwest side.

-In getting to the falls, it’ll be about a 20 to 30-minute journey on a peaceful dirt path through the jungle.
+Getting to the falls will be about a 20 to 30-minute journey on a peaceful dirt path through the jungle.
 You’ll come across palm trees lined with coconuts, and if you’re lucky, a guide will climb up and grab you one!

 Once at the pool, feel free to swim in the refreshing water and even participate in some cliff-jumping!

-Since Dustin and I stayed in Oslob, Cebu during our week-long stay in Cebu, Tumalog was the closest and easiest waterfall to get to.
-And, in our humble opinion, it was one of the most impressive.
+Since I stayed in Oslob, Cebu, during my week-long stay in Cebu, Tumalog was the closest and easiest waterfall to get to.
+And, in my humble opinion, it was one of the most impressive.

 If you’re coming from the whale-shark swimming area, it’s only about a 10-minute tuk-tuk ride to get to the ticketing office of Tumalog Falls.
-Just like most waterfalls in Cebu, the admittance fee to the falls is 50 pesos (just under one U.S. dollar).
+Like most waterfalls in Cebu, the admittance fee to the falls is 50 pesos (just under one U.S. dollar).